KatarzynaJonczyk/3Dprinter_manual/docs/10.Cleaning the printer/Cleaning the print chamber.md

 ---
 <h1> Cleaning the print chamber</h1>

-You can clean the printer one of two ways: manually or using Sinterit ATEX Vacuum Cleaner/PHS.
+You can clean the printer one of two ways: manually or using Sinterit [ATEX Vacuum Cleaner](https://sinterit.com/peripherals/atex-vacuum-cleaner/) / [PHS](https://sinterit.com/peripherals/phs/).

    ![Choosing cleaning method](/choosing_cleaning.png)